Share this article

 Is rice ok for dogs?

 Boiled white rice is safe for your furry friend in small amounts.
-It’s easy to digest and gentle on the tummy, and can be used to help pups with diarrhea and constipation.
+It’s easy to digest and gentle on the tummy, and can be used to help most dogs with diarrhea and constipation.

 Is corn safe for dogs?

 Yes, corn and corn meal are safe for dogs to eat small quantities of, and they’re rich in linoleic acid, which can help keep your pup’s skin and coat healthy.
-If feeding your dog corn on the cob, be sure to remove the kernels first.
+If feeding your dog corn on the cob, be sure to remove the kernels first, as these are a choking hazard and are at high risk of causing an obstruction in the gut.

 Is barley good for dogs?

-Barley in dog food is easy to digest and high in fiber, making it beneficial for diabetic and obese dogs in small amounts.
+Barley in dog food is easier to digest and high in fiber, making it potentially more beneficial for diabetic and obese dogs in small amounts.
 However, too much of a good thing can have the opposite effect, and it may cause diarrhea and weight gain.

 Is grain-free good for dogs?